istanbuljs/nyc/README.md

 already been excluded in the `exclude` array.
 Exclude options can be specified on the command line with the `-x` switch.

-For example, the following config will collect coverage for all files in the `src` directory, and exclude any files with the extension `.spec.js`.
+For example, the following config will only collect coverage for files in the `src` directory, and exclude any files with the extension `.spec.js`.